-The stems were harvested after identification by an expert taxonomist from the plant growing at Barisal on August 5, 2014.
-The stems were dried under shade at room temperature for a period of two weeks in order to avoid solar radiations from altering the API.
-These stems were spread on plastic bags while avoiding their stacking.
-Every day we turned these stems upside down so that to favor a homogenous drying process.
+The stems were harvested after identification by an expert taxonomist from Barisal on August 5, 2014.
+The stems were dried under shade at room temperature for a period of two weeks in order to avoid solar radiations from altering the active pharmaceutical ingredients.
+These stems were spread on plastic bags while avoiding their stacking and every day these stems were mixed upside down so that to favor a homogenous drying process.
 The dried leaves were ground in a clean electric grinding machine in such a way to obtain a fined powder, which was stored in an airtight container.
-The total dried powder material was obtained 600 gm.
-It was divided equally into four portions and was refluxed with ethanol ,ethyl acetate, pet ether and
+The total dried powder material was obtained 600 g.
+It was divided equally into four portions and was refluxed with ethanol, ethyl

-Comment [U5]: for the first time an abbreviation must be written in full followed by an abbreviation in parentheses chloroform solvent for three times The extract was filtered with Whiteman No. 1. filtered paper and the collected filtrate was evaporated in an oven at 50°C. This extract was weighed paper and the collected illitate was evaporated in an overration C. This extract was weighted so that to determine the yield obtained from the initial powder quantity and then stored in an air-tight container for subsequent experimental tests.
-2.2.1 Phytochemical screening Phytochemical screening of the stems extracts of S.caseolaris were tested for the presence of active principles such as alkaloids, flavonoids, tannins, reducing sugar etc. using the
+- 56 acetate, pet ether and chloroform solvent for three times The extract was filtered with - 57 Whatman No. 1. filtered paper and the collected filtrate was evaporated in an oven at 50°C. - 58 This extract was weighed so that to determine the yield obtained from the initial powder - 59 quantity and then stored in an air-tight container for subsequent experimental tests.

+60 2.2.1 Phytochemical screening

+- 61 Phytochemical screening of the stems extracts of S.caseolaris were tested for the presence - of active principles such as alkaloids, flavonoids, tannins, reducing sugar. using the standard - 63 procedures.